Grant Applications for 2020

 from Australia and New Zealand

-In 2018 the Tait Memorial Trust awarded grants to the value of £50,000 to 21 young performing artists from Australia & New Zealand.
-Awards included a £5,000 per annum award, the Tait Scholar award at the Royal College of Music for the term of the degree.
+In 2019 the Tait Memorial Trust awarded grants of more than £50,000 to 21 young performing artists from Australia & New Zealand.
+Awards included an £8,000 award to fund the Tait Sir Charles Mackerras Chair with Southbank Sinfonia, London’s training orchestra.
+This award is funded jointly by the Estate of Lady Mackerras, and the Tait Trust.
 We also support several tied awards to the winners of major Australian competitions.

 These awards included :